KFig21/applify_client/README.md

 <p>Applify API repo - <a href="https://github.com/KFig21/applify_api" target="_blank" rel="noopener noreferrer">click here!</a></p>

 <h3>Summary</h3>
 <p>While on my job search I decided to build a web app that would assist me in the process.
 Applify is built with the MERN stack, React sticky-tables, Styled-components, and JWT authentication.
-The goal of this project is to help simplify and streamline the job search process by allowing users to track their applications and store their credientials in easily accessible quick-links.</p>
+The goal of this project is to help simplify and streamline the job search process by allowing users to track their applications and store their credentials in easily accessible quick-links.</p>

  <h3>Technologies:</h3>
   <ul>